josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 `hashCode()` method is used to convert non-integer values to int.
 HashMap works having an array and each element in the array is a linked list.
 When the hashmap is about 3/4th (default actually depends on factor) full it is resized.High factor means less resizing.

+### LinkedHashMap
+> note : no performance difference between hashmap and linked hashmap

+Items can be retrieved in the their defined order.
+Requires more memory than hashmap.

+### Hashtable
+Threadsafe version

+### TreeMap
+Sorted keys
+.
 ## References
 * Udemy - Discover how coding choices, benchmarking, performance tuning and memory management can optimize your Java applications
 * LLMs